Call for Applications

 The summer school will cover the costs of accommodation, meals and transportation from Helsinki to Vähäjärvi, Hämeenlinna: http://www.vahajarvi.fi/

 The course requirements for 5 ECTS (evaluation accepted/rejected):

-- Preliminary paper for the summer school (max.
-8.000 words)
+- Presenting a paper in the summer school

 - Active participation at lectures and workshops

-For more information, please contact Coordinator of the Intensive course at the Aleksanteri Institute, Kaarina Aitamurto (Kaarina.firstname.lastname@example.org )
+For more information, you can contact project planner Yuliya Brin (email@example.com) or the coordinator of the INREES Kaarina Aitamurto (Kaarina.firstname.lastname@example.org )